/

 Apple Pay vs Google Pay: Security, Privacy & Trust

-• Data encryption and storage: Apple Pay and Google Wallet are PCI compliant, which ensures minimized merchant exposure to sensitive card data.
-Apple Pay’s on-device storage is perceived as more secure by privacy-conscious consumers.
+Data encryption and storage: Both platforms are PCI compliant and minimize merchant access to card data.
+Apple Pay stores more information on-device, which is often perceived as more secure by privacy-focused users.

 Which Wallet Should You Choose?

-Choose Apple Pay If You:
+Choose Apple Pay if you:

-• Shop at U.S. retailers (85% accept Apple Pay).
+• Shop primarily with U.S. retailers

-Choose Google Wallet If You:
+Choose Google Wallet if you:

 How Chargeflow De-Risks Digital Payments

-• Prevent chargeback fraud before it happens.
+• Prevent chargeback fraud before it turns into disputes

 Chargeflow Review Card